Mega Man 4: Reception and legacy

+In Japan, Ichiro Tezuka writing for Hippon Super! said that the additions made to gameplay, such as Rush the dog were designed just to give the impression that the game was an improvement on its previous games.
+He ultimately recommended the game saying that Mega Man 4 was still a game that surpasses the standard on action games and recommended for players who would have patience for its high difficulty.

 Mega Man 4 has received mostly positive critical reviews.
 Reviews contemporary with the game's release by the United States magazine Nintendo Power and the United Kingdom publications Nintendo Magazine System and Total! all found Mega Man 4 to have high quality graphics, sound, and gameplay.
 However, they also noted very little improvement over previous entries in the series.
 GamePro was satisfied with the lack of changes.
 "Mega Man 4 continues the tradition — crazed robot baddies, good character graphics, great background art and warped, mechanical music," the reviewer said.
 "When you have a good game, why make radical changes?
 Capcom sticks to the blueprints in Mega Man 4 — guaranteeing happiness for Mega Man fans everywhere."

-Mega Man 4 made it into IGN's "Top 100 NES Games" list at number 95, with staff writer Matt Casamassina praising its attempt at better narrative and an essentially similar experience to the first three Mega Man games.
+Mega Man 4 made it into IGNs "Top 100 NES Games" list at number 95, with staff writer Matt Casamassina praising its attempt at better narrative and an essentially similar experience to the first three Mega Man games.
 Lucas M. Thomas of IGN stated that, as a stand-alone title, the game is one of the best experiences available from the NES library, although not when compared to its superior predecessors.
 He enjoyed the use of a second set of castle levels to significantly extend the length of the game, a tradition carried on by the next two titles in the series.